chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 - **Next Steps**
   Roadmap for implementing fixes, timelines, and responsible teams.
 - **Future Work**
+  As the application does not request user to log in, and they are most likely spam emails, we do not consider privacy as a pressing issue in this report.
+We would recommand to add an notification to alert user that they should not be pasting anything sensitive or personal information on to the website.
+But for now, we rely solely on the effort of users to not share personal information with use to avoid any man-in-the-middle attack.
 Exploring differential privacy, federated learning, periodic red‑team exercises.